newsuk/times-components/.github/CONTRIBUTING.md

 component in it's own package that should stand alone with it's own tests and react story etc. A component is simply the exported JSX with no compilation

 For ease of use there is a CLI for creating a component.
-Run `./times-components` for instructions, this is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story.
-Note that the stubbed test will fail until a snapshot is created with `jest --updateSnapshot` or a test run is made without the `--CI` flag
+This is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story.
+Note that the stubbed test will fail until a snapshot is created with `jest --updateSnapshot` or a test run is made without the `--CI` flag.

+To use this, in the root of the project run:
+`times-components create component ComponentName "Component Description"`

 When developing a component it's easiest to use the [storybooks](https://github.com/storybooks/storybook) with hot reloading.
 Make